surfergrl/sgs-gift-guide/structure.md

 Click Results button
-View results (two products and one category options) Click an option to be taken to that product page in the shop pages Or click Clear button to restart the quiz
+View results (two products and one category options) Click an option to be taken to that product page in the shop pages

-I would like an option to email the results to them with a discount code - future dev!
+Or click Clear button to restart the quiz - future dev I would like an option to email the results to them with a discount code - future dev!

+Code structure

+Declare variables to reference the HTML elements - form, results, submit button Array of objects with question, answers and answer weights Show the quiz questions on the HTML page